sumiya11/Groebner.jl/docs/tutorial.md

 There are two types of polynomials forming a typical graph coloring system.

 First, for each vertex $j$ in a graph we assign variable $x_j$.
-To fix that each particular vertex $j$ has a color we construct `vertex polynomials` of form
+To fix that each particular vertex $j$ has a color we construct *vertex polynomials* of form

 \[
 x_j^k - 1 = 0
 \]

 for each vertex $j$.
-Then one color out of $k$ is represented as one of the $k$th-roots of unity.
+Then one color out of $k$ is represented as one of the $k$-th roots of unity.

-Secondly, we must add $edge polynomials$ polynomials
+Secondly, we must add *edge polynomials* polynomials

 \[
 \frac{x_i^k - x_j^k}{x_i - x_j}